porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

     return require('@porsche-design-system/components-react/mocks');
 });
 ```
 You have to access the mocks in the Mock-Factory of the `jest.mock()` function.
-We have to use `require` because the mock factory doesn't allow otherwise.

 If you only need a single component mock you can also consume the mock directly in your test.
 All of our mocks are named like **p-name-mock** for example **p-headline-mock**.